victorkitov/style-transfer-dataset/README.md

 # style-transfer-dataset

-Will be released in February 2025.
+Will be released on March 1st, 2025.